ericheep/sound-house/README.md

-# rpi-walls
+# rpi-sound-house
-Work in progress for an Automata installation, with John Eagle, Cassia Streb, and Janie Geiser.
+Work in progress for an installation at Automata, with John Eagle, Cassia Streb, and Janie Geiser.

 First install Raspian onto your Raspberry Pi.

 To enable wireless on your Raspberry Pi:
 ----------------------------------------

-Either plug an ethernet cable into your Pi, or use the following to enable wireless internet.
+We'll have to access the interfaces file, and edit it using the built in editor.
+Use the following command to open the interfaces file for editing.

     sudo nano /etc/network/interfaces